cityssm/tv-display-docs/deviceSetup/raspberryPi.md

   sudo git clone https://github.com/cityssm/tv-display.git
 ```

-If successful, you should now be able to view the default configuration by visiting
+If successful, you should now be able to view the welcome configuration by visiting
 http://localhost/tv-display

 If required, clone the tv-display-ssm-public repository as well.